 Unlike Chaos Monkey, tools like FIT and Gremlin are able to test for a wide range of failure states beyond simple instance destruction.
 In addition to killing instances, Gremlin can fill available disk space, hog CPU and memory, overload IO, perform advanced network traffic manipulation, terminate processes, and much more.

 This requirement is not a problem for Netflix or those other companies (such as Waze) that use Spinnaker to great success.
 However, limiting your Chaos Engineering tools and practices to just Chaos Monkey also means limiting yourself to only Spinnaker as your continuous delivery and deployment solution.
 This is a great solution if you’re looking to tightly integrate with all the tools Spinnaker brings with it.
 On the other hand, if you’re looking to expand out into other tools this may present a number of potential issues:

-- later in this guide, getting Spinnaker up and running on a production environment takes a lot of time (and a hefty number of CPU cycles).
+- Setup and Propagation: Spinnaker requires quite a bit of investment in server setup and propagation.
+As you may notice in even the streamlined, provider-specific tutorials found later in this guide, getting Spinnaker up and running on a production environment takes a lot of time (and a hefty number of CPU cycles).

-- official documentation is rather limited and somewhat outdated in certain areas.
+- Limited Documentation: Spinnaker’s official documentation is rather limited and somewhat outdated in certain areas.

-- big name cloud providers, but if your use case requires a provider outside of this list you’re out of luck (or will need to develop your own CloudDriver).
+- Provider Support: Spinnaker currently supports most of the big name cloud providers, but if your use case requires a provider outside of this list you’re out of luck (or will need to develop your own CloudDriver).